 In doing so, we’re exposed to interest rate risk and credit default risk.

-Interest rate go up, price of bond go down, price of funds get affected as a result.
+Interest rates go up, prices of bonds go down, and prices of funds get affected as a result.

-If borrower is unable to pay its obligations and default e.g. Evergrande, price of funds get affected as a result.
+If the borrower is unable to pay its obligations and defaults e.g. Evergrande, the price of funds gets affected as a result.

 They are simply products which offer higher returns but they are exposed to more risk – just know what we’re getting into.

-Which is why I’m not keen on, so I passed on them.
+Which is why I’m not keen on them.

 Yields are only a little higher than safer options available, and if I wanted better yield, I would have gone for other products.

-Not exactly related because not even included the table (haha) but just as relevant were passive income solutions that’s marketed as great for retirees and VERY conservative with regular, stable monthly payouts endured quite the rollercoaster ride last year.
+Not exactly related because not even included the table but just as relevant were passive income solutions that are marketed as great for retirees and VERY conservative with regular, stable monthly payouts endured quite the rollercoaster ride last year.

 Historic losses, they call it – that happened to the safest of asset classes.

-Interest rates appear to have peaked (also do check check out CMR FedWatch tool on what the market is thinking).
+Interest rates appear to have peaked (also do check check out the CME FedWatch tool on what the market is thinking).

 Many feel that further aggressive moves would cause more banks (Silicon Valley Bank, Signature Bank, First Republic Bank, Credit Suisse) to implode so the Fed is treading very carefully.

-If you enjoy buying into assets when they looked ugly/attractive, you might have looked at income funds or portfolios with interest.
+If you enjoy buying into assets when they look ugly/attractive, you might have looked at income funds or portfolios with interest.

-I’m not saying don’t buying – I’m saying buy if you know what you’re doing.
+I’m not saying don’t buy.
+I’m saying buy if you know what you’re doing.